jonathanmcelroy/nixos-config/README.md

 Jonathan McElroy's NixOS configuration
 ======

-This repository is to store my configuration-as-code for all my machines.
-It uses nix flakes to manage the configuration.
-The configuration is stored in the `flake.nix` file.
+This repository is to store my configuration for all my machines.
+Some of the machines are configured using nix, some are configured using ansible.
+The nixos configuration is stored in the `flake.nix` file.

 Usage
 -----